-Not only does it save time, but it also simplifies a complex process – you understand your email campaign better and have fewer chances of making mistakes.
+Not only does it save time, but it also simplifies a complex process – you understand your email marketing campaign better and have fewer chances of making mistakes.

 Creating visual workflow builders will also help you draft interactive emails with a consistent email design and tone.
 This type of communication is an example of drip campaigns.

-These drip email campaigns tend to perform better because the message is sent out periodically rather than all at once.
+These drip email marketing campaigns tend to perform better because the message is sent out periodically rather than all at once.
 It builds up a more organic relationship between a customer and the brand.